CS133-DataVisualization/term-project-data-doc-s/README.md

 2. Install required dependencies
 3. Download dataset from our repo and change file name to NutritionDS.csv
 4. Ensure csv file is in the same folder as CS_133_ML_Models.ipynb

+## Instructions for running code on Google Colab
+1. Ensure dataset is downloaded as NutritionDS.csv in Google Drive
+2. Open code files and run code.